GCN-DevLSTM: Path Development for Skeleton-Based Action Recognition: Introduction

-On the other hand, Rough path theory~\cite{lyons1998differential} originated as a branch of stochastic analysis to make sense of controlled differential equations driven by highly oscillatory paths.
+On the other hand, Rough path theory~\citep{lyons1998differential} originated as a branch of stochastic analysis to make sense of controlled differential equations driven by highly oscillatory paths.
 More recently, the applications of rough path theory in sequential data analysis are emerging.
-In particular, the path signature, as a fundamental object of Rough path theory, has successful applications in various domains ranging from finance to healthcare, demonstrating its capacity as a principled and efficient feature of time series.
+In particular, the path signature, as a fundamental object of Rough path theory, has demonstrated strong capability in capturing temporal structure across various domains, including SAR~\citep{yang2022developing,shi2024adaptive}.
 By embedding time series into the continuous path space, the signature offers a unified treatment to handle variable length and irregular sampling.
-Signature-based algorithms show promise across diverse fields, including SAR task~\cite{liao2021logsig,yang2022developing,ahmad2019human,li2019skeleton,cheng2023skeleton}.
-However, the path signature may face challenges such as the curse of dimensionality caused by high path dimension and lack of adaptability due to its deterministic nature~\cite{lou2022path}.
-To address these, Lou et al.~\cite{lou2022path} propose the path development from rough path theory, as a trainable alternative to path signature.
-The path development enjoys the desirable properties of the signature while reducing feature dimension significantly.~\cite{lou2022path} shows that combining the path development under the appropriate Lie group with LSTM~\cite{Hochreiter1997Long} alleviates the gradient vanishing of LSTMs, leading to significant enhancement across various sequential tasks.
+However, the path signature may face challenges such as the curse of dimensionality due to high path dimensionality and lack of adaptability due to its deterministic nature~\citep{lou2024path}.
+To address these, \citet{lou2024path} propose the path development from rough path theory, as a trainable alternative to path signature.
+The path development enjoys the desirable properties of the signature while reducing feature dimension significantly. \citet{lou2024path} show that combining the path development under the appropriate Lie group with LSTM~\citep{Hochreiter1997Long} alleviates the gradient vanishing, leading to significant enhancement across various sequential tasks.